 - Check-out page (for e-commerce).

-- The size of the button for the call to action
+- Sizes of the button for the call to action.

 Having a call to action (CTA) is imperative in conversion.
 Whatever you create, make sure your visitors can see it right away.
 Do this by keeping it above the fold or scroll.
 This doesn’t mean you have to delete any CTA that is lower on the page.
 It just means that you must have one above it.
 Remember, it’s not a bad thing to have more than one CTA on a page.
 Just be sure you don’t confuse the visitor.
 Make the CTA the same action and purpose if there is more than one per page.